asm123/asm123.github.io/about.md

 This website is really for my own learning and as such, I do not care if anyone ever or never visits it.
 There are no cookies 🍪, no trackers 🐾, no visitor analytics 📉.
 If you are here, feel free to wander about as you please.

-But do remember, pretty much everything around here is just a seed planted to someday grow into a tree 😊
+But do remember, pretty much everything around here is just a seed planted to someday grow into a tree or wither away 😊

 Ciao!